walle89/SwedbankJson/INSTALL.md

 * Current total balance of the account
 * If there are notifications for the user (eg. newly received e-invoice)

-This ID is supposed to be created and used each time you request quick balance .
+This ID is supposed to be created and used each time you request quick balance.

 ```php
 <?php